-Co-Founded in 2016 by Dr Raphaël Blanc (CEO, deputy-head of the interventional neuroradiology department at the Rothschild Foundation Hospital, Paris, France), Jean-Baptiste Cazeneuve (CTO, Mechatronic Engineer), Jérôme Szewczyk (Researcher at the Institute of Intelligent Systems and Robotics ISIR, Professor at Sorbonne University, Teacher at Polytech Sorbonne) and Michel Boulaire (Strategy consultant, expert in corporate governance with over 30 years of experience)
+Co-Founded in 2016 by Dr Raphaël Blanc (President, deputy-head of the interventional neuroradiology department at the Rothschild Foundation Hospital, Paris, France), Jean-Baptiste Cazeneuve (CTO, Mechatronic Engineer), Jérôme Szewczyk (Researcher at the Institute of Intelligent Systems and Robotics ISIR, Professor at Sorbonne University, Teacher at Polytech Sorbonne) and Michel Boulaire (Strategy consultant, expert in corporate governance with over 30 years of experience).

 BCV’s disruptive technology uses Shape Memory Alloy actuators optimizing the navigation through vascular tortuosities.

-The local actuation on tip, with a specific curve (S) engineered with Shape Memory Alloys actuators has the potential to make procedures fast, safe and robotically controlled.
+The local actuation on tip, with specific curves, engineered with Shape Memory Alloys actuators has the potential to make procedures fast, safe and robotically controlled.

 This is compatible with all the leading catheter solutions used in stroke endovascular treatments.

-Compatible with existing treatment catheters and image-guided platforms, this guidewires system is compatible with Robotics Artificial Intelligence and Data in a patient-oriented specific design.
+Compatible with existing treatment catheters and image-guided platforms, this guide wires system is also compatible with Robotics Artificial Intelligence and Data in a patient-oriented specific design.